degaart/scalable-font2/fonts/README.md

  - stoneage.sfn - pixmap font from an old DOS game, which I rewrote for Linux, [xstoneage](https://gitlab.com/bztsrc/xstoneage) (for demostration purposes only, do not use)

- - bende.sfn - my little boy's secret writing system, with ligatures, entirely made with sfnedit (MIT)
+ - bende.sfn - my little boy's secret writing system, with ligatures, entirely made with sfnedit (MIT license)